QIUWEIHAO/ImaginaryFencing/README.md

+# Overview

-# This project contains the Deep Neural Network models to train fencing game poses and generate new poses and images.
+This project contains the Deep Neural Network models to train fencing game poses and generate new poses and images.

 ## Folder Structure: